jposn3r/unit-converter-claude/README.md

 ## Features

-- Convert between various units of length, weight, and temperature
+- Convert between various units of length, weight, temperature, time and speed
 - Clean, responsive design
 - Easy to embed in any web project
 - Copy results with a single click